-- The speed at which IT and digitisation develops
+- The pace of IT development and digitisation

 - Increased internationalisation

-Change used to be about implementing tangible methods and systems, but the focus has changed towards “softer” elements.
-Classic change processes such as the implementation of a new ERP system or the launch of new products will still be driving change, but new change processes are much more concerned with moving the organisation’s culture, values, cooperation and innovative capacity. innovationsevne.
+Whereas change in organisations used to be about implementing tangible methods and systems, today, the focus is more on “softer” elements when creating organisational change.
+The implementation of a new ERP system or the roll-out of new products will still play a role in driving change, but new change processes focus much more on shifting the organisation’s culture, values, way of working and capacity for innovation.

-A change vision is important for mobilisation – but primarily for top management who can influence strategic decisions.
-For employees to drive an effective change process, they need a mandate and motivation to act.
-The motivation may be derived from what the individual employee considers to be meaningful.
+For mobilisation, it is important to have a vision for the change that needs to happen in the organisation – but usually only for the top management, as they are the ones who influence the strategic decisions.
+For employees to drive an effective change process, they need a mandate to act and a motivation to act.
+This motivation can be found, for example, in what the individual employee sees as meaningful to him/her.

-Change has long been considered a journey with an end destination, and upon reaching the end destination you were allowed time to relax.
-Today, change is more about moving from one stable condition to another in order to keep up a healthy dynamic in the change, while maintaining the all-important balance between stability and the need for change.
-In an ever-changing environment, the employees need a constant, and that makes communication about what remains the same essential to the change process.
+Change in organisations has long been seen as a journey with an end point, after which there is room to exhale.
+But organisational change today is much more about moving from one stable state to another in order to maintain a favourable change dynamic – while maintaining a crucial balance between what is stable and what needs to change.
+If everything changes, employees lack a familiar point of reference, which is why communication about what remains during the change is also absolutely essential to the process.

 People & Performance has been working with change management for over 15 years and in this guide we provide a review of what lies behind the concept and answer some of the most relevant questions about change management.